GonzaloMFB/C-DSA/README.md

 This is a learning repository.
 Feel free to:
 - Suggest improvements
-- Add new data structures or algorithms
+- Suggest new data structures or algorithms
-- Enhance documentation
 - Report bugs or issues

 ## License